Fryziu/Q2classic/README.md

 ![Quake II classic for Linux](github-screenshot.jpg)

-## Required Steam audio library `libphonon.so`,
+# Required - Steam audio library `libphonon.so`,
 It can be found in the /deps directory of this project, should be placed in the game's main directory.
 By default, it's .quake2 in the /home directory.

 ## Acknowledgement

 This repository is a streamlined fork of [jdolan/quake2](https://github.com/jdolan/quake2).
 It includes only the essential source code, excluding the large `.pack` data file for a more lightweight repository.
-Credit is due to jdolan for their work, which provided a modern, compilable Linux base that made these fixes and improvements possible.
+Credit is due to jdolan for their work, which provided a Linux-compatible base that made these fixes and improvements possible.

 ## Overview